WORDS WITH DIFFERENT MEANINGS IN OTHER COUNTRIES.

 Butt, Backside or Derriere

 Submitted by Michelle McLane

 Submitted by Maxine Dorot

 Both Linda Rice and "Rob" have contacted me saying they had never heard this expression in the U.S.A. - sorry.

 I have now been informed that both words are used in America.
-Apparently Flagstaff, AZ gets its name from a rather prominent flagpole/flagstaff that was erected there years ago.
+Apparently Flagstaff, AR gets its name from a rather prominent flagpole/flagstaff that was erected there years ago.